karip/harbour-file-browser/README.md

  * Preview JPEG, PNG and GIF files
  * Play back WAV, MP3, OGG and FLAC audio
  * Install Android APK and Sailfish RPM packages
- * View contents of APK, RPM and ZIP packages
+ * View contents of APK, RPM, ZIP and TAR packages
  * View contents of text and binary files
  * Cut, copy and paste files (move/copy files) (by long pressing an item in a list)